 South Africa’s government mentioned that while BRICS aims to enhance correspondent banking networks and devise infrastructure for settlements in national currencies, discussions about a common BRICS currency are not on the table.

-Trump has also stated his intention to impose 25% tariffs on Canada and Mexico, starting February 1, 2025, as a measure to combat illegal immigration and drug trafficking.
-Moreover, he has threatened a 10% tariff on imports from China, referring to China’s role as a fentanyl supplier.
+Trump threatened to impose 25% tariffs on Canada and Mexico, starting February 1, 2025, as a measure to combat illegal immigration and drug trafficking.
+He has since put this on a 30-day hold after negotiating with our border nations.
+He imposed a 10% tariff on imports from China, referring to China’s role as a fentanyl supplier.

-The economic collaboration within BRICS has deepened following Western sanctions on Russia, with member nations exploring alternatives to lessen their susceptibility to future sanctions.
+Economic collaboration within the BRICS has deepened following Western sanctions on Russia.
+Member nations are exploring alternatives to lessen their susceptibility to future sanctions.
 India has not undertaken any specific action toward de-dollarization.